 Jelly roll/Swiss roll art has taken the baking world by storm, thanks to the creativity of Japanese baking blogger, JUNKO.
 With the publication of her book, Deco Roll Cakes, Junko shares with us the secrets of her eye-catching cake artistry, including her fantastic selection of patterned templates.
 Jelly rolls will never be the same again!

-Strawberry Print Deco Roll
+Strawberry Print Jelly Roll Tutorial:

 The strawberry pattern above may look difficult to achieve but it is done just by piping some pink batter, baking it, and drawing the seeds and leaves on later — which is really easy to do!

 Ingredients (for a 25cm/10inch square baking pan)

 For the cake:

 4 eggs (in separate bowls: 3 egg yolks, 1 egg white, 3 egg whites)